Asymmetric Information Between Potential Customers and Vendors in International Trade

 There are still puzzles in international trade that have yet not been fully understood.
 For instance, why is international trade smaller than trade theories predicted?
 Why is the volume of trade, especially among poorer and richer countries, less than predicted by the Heckscher-Ohlin-Vanek model?

 Consumers have a strong preference for domestic products.

 In addition to that, it is also not yet quite understood why consumers seem to have such a strong preference for domestic products.
 Moreover, natural trade barriers (which are not caused by government measures) are still poorly understood even though they have a significant effect.
-This thesis examines whether a problem of asymmetric (or imperfect) information between demanders (consumers) and suppliers (vendors) could partly contribute to the international trade puzzles.

 What is asymmetric information?

 At economic theory, we learn the principle of demand and supply and how the market works under perfect circumstances.
 In practice, however, the market does not have perfect circumstances, and its function can fail.
 One condition is that all market participants have complete information for free.
 Obviously, this is rarely the case.
 Due to that, the market is not working as perfectly as if it would in perfect condition.
 The market is failing due to the lack of information, which is called asymmetric information.
 Asymmetric, because one side (e.g., vendor) knows more about themselves (e.g., their product quality and their trustworthiness), then the other side (e.g., customer) knows about the first side.

 Akerlof's famous "market for lemons"